Official Matters to Take Care of

 Notification of Move (vrk.fi)

-Citizens of the Nordic Countries do not need to register at the local police station, but if they stay in Finland for more than six months, they must register at a Local Register Office (Maistraatti).
+Please note that citizens of the Nordic Countries do not need to register their right to residen in Finland, but if they stay in Finland for more than six months, they must register at a Local Register Office (Maistraatti).

 - national proof of identity or passport